 Do you know how to buy?
 Do you know how much you should pay for a property?

-Most people don’t realize when they list their properties that it will cost them about 20% to sell because of all the associated fees.
+Most people don’t realize when they list their property that it will cost them about 20% to sell because of all the associated fees.
 So, if you list a home for $100,000 you will actually realize about $80,000 at your closing.

-I want to share with you the importance of following the “cost to sell” guidelines when making offers.
+I want to share with you the importance of following these guidelines when making offers.

-Retail market value on this home could be as high as $312K.
+- Retail market value on this home could be as high as $312K.

-Tax value was $272K.
+- Tax value was $272K.

-We offered $175K cash.
+- We offered $175K cash.

-It was accepted in less than 1 hr.
+It was accepted immediately.

 Bottom line is – do the math and make offers that fit your criteria.
 Numbers DON’T lie!